lapasaranrainan-cloud/lapasaranrainan-cloud/README.md

 ### 📊 What I Do

-I enjoy working across the data analysis workflow, from cleaning and exploring datasets to building models and applying statistical techniques to find conclusion and insights.
+I often work across the data analysis workflow, from cleaning and exploring datasets to building models and applying statistical techniques (e.g. EDA) to find conclusion and insights.

 - Data Cleaning
 - Exploratory Data Analysis